top of page

 Extreme Warp Makeover image.jpg

 Hate to warp, but love to weave?
 Want more versatility from a single warp?
 Then this is a workshop for you!
-In this workshop, participants will warp their loom with their choice of one of three four-shaft threadings and perform an extreme makeover and weave it many different ways . . . from twill, lace, and overshot to swivel, corduroy, deflected weft, and double-faced.
-At the same time, participants are presented with the basics of different structures and how to adapt a single threading to weave a number of different weaves, including concepts such as star vs. rose fashion, weaving on opposites, and echo treadling.
+In this workshop, participants will warp their loom with their choice of one of three four-shaft threadings and dive deep into the creative possibilities that lie within a single threading by performing an extreme makeover and weave it many different ways . . . from twill, lace, and overshot to swivel, corduroy, deflected weft, and double-faced.
+At the same time, participants are presented with the basics of different weaves and weave structures and how to adapt a single threading to weave an astonishing variety of woven structures, including concepts such as star vs. rose fashion, weaving on opposites, and echo treadling.
+Come learn why a single warp doesn’t mean a single look!
 Four-shaft loom required.
 (Note: This is not a round-robin workshop.)

 Level: Intermediate to Advanced (and adventure-seeking beginners)